contrast-zone/iframe-to-image/README.md

 ## Test cases

 The library still needs to be tested.
+At the time of writing, Safari had some allegedly *"to-work-around-render-it-twice"* struggles with it.